-BeCA represents its members at the European and International Levels through its membership to the European Cockpit Association and the International Federation of Air Line Pilots' Associations (IFALPA).
+BeCA represents its members at the European and International Levels through its membership to the European Cockpit Association (ECA) and the International Federation of Air Line Pilots' Associations (IFALPA).
 BeCA contributes actively to the work of these two associations by providing expert input.

 BeCA also has a partnership agreement with the German Pilot Association, Vereinigung Cockpit (VC).
 The two associations closely work together on all matters of common interest regarding EAT / DHL issues.